C33B285B-1920-4F0F-8300-2BD3AD9AD731 2.jpeg

 contributor: Heather Bird Harris

 Heather Bird Harris is an artist, educator, and activist working in Atlanta, GA and New Orleans, LA.
-Her work explores the through lines between land history and environmental crises, as well as mothering, in the face of climate change.
-Bird's practice includes painting and social practice, which engage site-specific earth pigments as catalysts for connection to historical narratives, environmental risks, and collective action.
+Bird's practice includes paintings which engage site-specific earth pigments as connection to historical narratives.
 Her work was recently featured nationally on NPR and locally in New Orleans and Baton Rouge. www.heatherbirdharris.com @heatherbirdharris